 The Atlanta to New Orleans drive is approximately 6 hours and 56 minutes if going direct, but where is the fun in that?
 We decided to stop at some bucket list locations along the way, including Nashville and Memphis.

-Tips for planning your drive from Atlanta to New Orleans
+Tips for planning your road trip drive from Atlanta to New Orleans

 Book your car in advance, we booked our car with Alamo and could not fault them, the process of collecting the rental car and dropping off at the end of the trip at the airport could not have been easier.
-However, you will find you will pay a higher rental fee for dropping your car off at a different location (eg, State) then where you started, so allow for this in your budget.
+However, you will find you will pay a higher rental fee for dropping your car off at a different location (eg, State) than where you started, so allow for this in your budget.